marklarr/mayday/README.md

 * `exclusions` doesn't run on files that have an absolute path that matches the provided [globs](http://en.wikipedia.org/wiki/Glob_(programming)).
 Accepts an array.
   * `warning :line, :exclude => ["*/Pods/*"] do ...` **Note, Pods are excluded by default by mayday**

+## Cookbook

+For some ideas on how to start using mayday, see the [cookbook](https://github.com/marklarr/mayday/blob/master/docs/Cookbook.md)

 ## Benchmarking

 You may be concerned about how much overhead this will add to your build process.
 To see how quickly your `mayday` checks execute, use